New Dark Matter Detectors using DNA or RNA for Nanometer Tracking

 {\bf First Generation Implementation:}

 The initial goal will be to identify a head/tail asymmetry of the WIMPs.
 As described above, the number of WIMPs coming from the direction of Cygnus should be ten times that from the opposite direction, since we are moving into the Galactic wind of WIMPs.
 Merely identifying this head/tail asymmetry may be enough to argue (together with annual modulation) that WIMPs have been discovered.
 The design described above automatically provides this distinction.
-WIMPs that come in the direction of first passing through the mylar, then into the Au plane, and then into the ssDNA strands will be detected.
-However, WIMPS that go the other way will not: these first go unnoticed through the DNA, then interact in the gold, producing recoiling gold nuclei that simply stop in the mylar.
+WIMPs that come in the direction of first passing through the mylar, then into the Au film, and then into the ssNA strands will be detected.
+However, WIMPS that go the other way will not: these first go unnoticed through the NA, then interact in the gold, producing recoiling gold nuclei that simply stop in the mylar.
 This is a simple implementation of head/tail differentiation.
 Then the entire detector may be flipped 180 degrees, so that it is sensitive to only WIMPs coming from the other direction.
-Once this simplest version works, the goal of the next generation detectors will be to look for the actual track of the recoiling nucleus with nanometer resolution, using longer ssDNA strands in a periodic array.
+Note that in this case, we do not need the ordered array of ssNA- only the number of broken ssNA is important.
+Once this simplest version works, the goal of the next generation detectors will be to look for the actual track of the recoiling nucleus with nanometer resolution, using longer ssNA strands in a periodic array.

-{\bf Background rejection in the proposed Au/ssDNA detector:}
+{\bf Background rejection in the proposed Au/ssNA detector:}

 There are many sources of background that could mimic a WIMP signal.
 The improved granularity of our detector --- nanoscale vs. micron length scale --- should help with background rejection.
-In previous detector development, the background rejection has scaled with the volume of the granularly, so one might hope that the background rejection improves a billion fold in these new detectors; but this must be verified.
+In previous detector development, the background rejection has scaled with the spatial resolution, so one might hope that the background rejection improves a billion fold in these new detectors; but this must be verified.

+Naturally occurring DNA (and RNA) itself contains radioactive C$^{14}$ and K$^{41}$.
+The DNA (RNA) in the detector must be made of old carbon, and potassium can be replaced by other moieties, as discussed further at the end of this section.
+Studies must be performed of the radioactivity of thin films of Au or other elements.